JimDesu/basis-lang/spec.md

 The fexpr-relevance taint exists to enforce the **defining-frame ceiling** property of fexpr-typed values (§5.15).
 A fexpr cannot escape upward, cannot be stored in a long-lived position, cannot be captured by a value that outlives its defining frame.
 The taint axis is what tracks "this slot or value is reached from a fexpr-typed slot whose ceiling is the fexpr's defining frame `D`," propagating that information through the per-frame analysis so that any assignment that would violate the ceiling is a static error.

 The sources of fexpr-relevance taint are fexpr-typed values — values of type `:<*>`, `?<*>`, or `!<*>` — and any slot that holds one.
-A parameter of fexpr type and a binding from a fexpr expression both produce fexpr-relevance-tainted slots.
+A parameter of fexpr type and a binding from a fexpr construction both produce fexpr-relevance-tainted slots.
 The taint propagates per the same rule pattern as READ-taint: operations that yield slot-views reached through a fexpr-relevance-tainted slot produce fexpr-relevance-tainted slot-views; assignments from a tainted source taint the destination; capture by a closure propagates the taint into the closure body, subject to the structural restrictions enumerated below.

 The enforcement points where fexpr-relevance taint blocks an operation are the structural restrictions enumerated in §5.15 (and detailed in §8.13 as restrictions A–G):